• Skip to primary navigation

 • Contact Us

-Home > DIY How To Projects and Tutorial Guides > Fitting and Plumbing Concealed Shower – How to Conceal Pipe Work to Fit a Shower Unit
+Home > DIY How To Projects and Tutorial Guides > How to Install a Concealed Shower

-How to fit a concealed shower by plumbing in the valves and and pipe work behind tiles and enclosures.
+How to install a concealed shower by plumbing in the valves and and pipe work behind tiles and enclosures.
 Find out how to fit a stylish concealed mixer shower with the shower valve and pipes embedded in the wall so that they cannot be seen.
-Fitting and plumbing a concealed shower can vary in difficulty a great deal depending on the type of shower you buy.
-The rule is pretty much the same throughout all areas of home improvement: The better the quality, the easier it is to fit.
 This project focusses on fitting a bar mixer valve to a concealed shower running off a combination boiler but the principles of fitting, and concealing the pipework, are the same for most types of shower.

 TwitterFacebookPin ItBuffer